 We also want to highlight the Company's dividend reinvestment plan for common stockholders.
 This plan allows common stockholders to have their distributions automatically reinvested into new shares of common stock.
 If the prevailing market price of our common stock exceeds our NAV per share, such reinvestment is at a discount (up to five percent) to the prevailing market price.
-We encourage all common stockholders to carefully review the terms of the plan, as they have changed since the 2019 annual report.
+If the prevailing market price of our common stock is less than our NAV per share, such reinvestment is at the prevailing market price.
+We encourage all common stockholders to carefully review the terms of the plan.
 See "Dividend Reinvestment Plan" in the enclosed report.